CHANDANKUMARNS07/Physical_Design_2024/README.md

 ```
 * All the files are uploaded to this repository including my reports, design files.<br/>
 * And other thing is i have opened so many times the gui file so that you can see the so many instances of it, i took the screenshot of it only at the first time running it.
-And you can also verify by seeing the terminal name which is same as before ms2024007@ms2024007.<br/>
+And you can
+  also verify by seeing the terminal name which is same as before ms2024007@ms2024007.<br/>
+* I have putted directly whatever i got when i opened that particular gui file and at i last mentioned the important one which is said in the excel sheet.<br/>
 ## References:

 *  https://forgefunder.com/~kunal/riscv_workshop.vdi